WHAT IS RHETORICAL CRITICISM?

 Rhetorical criticism is the process by which we discover how the things we see, hear, read, or otherwise experience affect us or those around us.
 It is, in essence, the practice of evaluating how colors, shapes, symbols, typefaces, constructions in language, and other rhetorical devices make meaning in our lives.

-A WORD ABOUT “RHETORIC”
+A DEFINITION OF “RHETORIC”

 If the term “rhetoric” is new to you, or if you only know it as a pejorative term used in politics (as in “he’s all rhetoric and no action”), it’s important we take a brief moment here to describe what rhetoric actually refers to.